Part-Time Eligibility

 • approved disability-related services and equipment costs, if applicable.

-Note: foreign exchange and interest related costs are considered ineligible.
+Note: Foreign exchange and interest related costs are considered ineligible.